vinumaradana/cse15l-lab-reports/lab-report-2.md

     double [] input = {2.0, 8.0, 10.0, 6.0};
 ```

-The J-Unit test with both the inputs is the following:
+The J-Unit test using both the inputs is the following:
 ```
  @Test
   public void averageWithoutLowest() {